Ariel-Laurella/reach-engine-training/workflows/IMT-123/README.txt

 This workflow is exceuted by

+should send 11 files at most and 4 file at least

-input:  UI and input fileds , and input files included CSV and JSON
+input:  UI and input fileds , and input files included CSV as metadata file and JSON file as metadata mapping.
 output:  Expected success and fail